 The Johjos design is an expression of our culture that extends beyond the African communities.
-It showcases the cultural styles and fosters opportunities to celebrate diversity in Australia.
+It showcases the cultural styles and fosters opportunities to celebrate diversity.

 Traditionally, the fabrics are chosen for a variety of occasions.
 For example, as a uniform for weddings and engagement ceremonies to distinguish the families and friends of the bride, from the groom.

 This creates a fun environment to see which side is greater represented, adding spark and sass to the occasion.

 To add vibrancy to the “fabric” of Australia’s melting pot of cultures.